Quickstart

 Add a credential

 Tegata supports two methods for adding credentials: scanning an otpauth:// URI and entering the secret manually.
-In this section, as an example, a credential for GitHub will be added using both methods.

 - Scan URI (recommended)